wasmCloud/wasmCloud/crates/providers/blobstore-s3/README.md

 Blobstore-s3 capability provider settings can be passed to the provider through an env file, as described above, or through environment variables in the provider's process.
 Configuring through environment variables is useful for testing from the command-line, or when the provider and wasmcloud host are running in a k8s container.
-Note that process environment variables apply to all linked actors, unless they are overridden by an 'env' file for that link.
+Note that process environment variables apply to all linked components, unless they are overridden by an 'env' file for that link.

-The blobstore-S3 can maintain simultaneous connections for different actors using different access roles and policies, but only if credentials are specified with actor link parameters (the 'env' file described above, or 'config-json', below).
+The blobstore-S3 can maintain simultaneous connections for different components using different access roles and policies, but only if credentials are specified with link parameters (the 'env' file described above, or 'config-json', below).
 Process environment variables are not link-specific and so cannot be used to enforce different access policies.
-When Blobstore-S3 is expected to provide services to actors with distinct access roles, environment variables should only be used for non-secret settings such as `AWS_REGION` that may apply to multiple actors.
+When Blobstore-S3 is expected to provide services to components with distinct access roles, environment variables should only be used for non-secret settings such as `AWS_REGION` that may apply to multiple components.

 For any settings defined both in an 'env' file and the environment, the value from the 'env' file takes precedence.

-### with config-json (actor link definition)
+### with config-json (link definition)

 A third means of setting Blobstore-S3 configuration is with a json file, base-64 encoded, and passed as the link value `config_b64`.
-This option, like the 'env' file, allows for settings to be specific to an actor-link, however it is not as secure, because of the additional processing required to generate the encoded structure and pass it into either `wash` or the web dashboard.
+This option, like the 'env' file, allows for settings to be specific to a link, however it is not as secure, because of the additional processing required to generate the encoded structure and pass it into either `wash` or the web dashboard.
 Note that the field names in the json structure, defined by `StorageConfig` in src/config.rs, are different from the environment variable names.